lumeland/lume.land/docs/getting-started/page-formats.md

 sub-extension is required to distinguish JavaScript files that generate static pages from other JavaScript files destined to be run in the browser.

-The previous Vento example in JavaScript is:
+Here's the previous Vento example in JavaScript:

 <lume-code>